CornellDataScience/ProjectX-2021/tweet-legitimacy-classifier/README.md

 ### Note for both datasets

 Since the Twitter Terms and Service only allows the distribution of the Tweet IDs in public datasets and for research, replicating our project will require rehydrating the Tweets from their IDs.
+We've included code for doing this this in `../data/MisCov19.ipynb`.
 A good tutorial for how to achieve that is provided at this GitHub repository's readme: https://github.com/echen102/COVID-19-TweetIDs.

 ### `tweet_classifier.ipynb`